malgamves/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis
-Basic Implementation of Twitter Sentiment Analysis with Python, Tweepy and TextBlob
+An Implementation of Twitter Sentiment Analysis with Python, Tweepy and TextBlob